Home / Career Guides / Contract Negotiator

 Develop strong relationship-building skills

-Establishing and maintaining good relationships with clients, peers, and superiors is important.
-High-level negotiations often involve a degree of mutual trust, and a good relationship can be the key to securing favorable terms in a contract.
-Work regularly on your communication and interpersonal skills.
+Build and maintain good relationships with clients, coworkers, and bosses.
+High-level negotiations often require mutual trust, and good relationships can help secure favorable contract terms.
+Regularly work on your communication and interpersonal skills.

 Emphasize ethics